xsoulspace/xsoulspace.github.io/docs/plan_v2.md

 │ about - is footer - short name (xsoulspace.dev, designed by Arenukvern (Anton Malofeev), │
 │ copypright, link to github.com/xsoulspace and small description about the company - │
-│ indie studio to acheive excellent products, through quality, iterations, experience, │ │ open source supporters and principles) │
+│ indie studio to acheive excellent products, through quality, iterations, experience, │ │ open source and principles) │
 │ │
 │ Other links will show other pages. │
 │ │